-Understanding these concepts will help you complete the solutions in this Illumio ASP Free Trial and give you a deeper understanding of the Illumio technology.
+Understanding these concepts will help you complete the solutions in this Illumio Core Free Trial and give you a deeper understanding of the Illumio technology.

 Policy Compute Engine (PCE)

-The brain of the Illumio ASP.
-The ASP stores its program logic and the information it collects in the PCE.
+The brain of Illumio Core.
+Illumio Core stores its program logic and the information it collects in the PCE.
 The PCE generates and distributes segmentation policies for each VEN connected to it.

 Virtual Enforcement Node (VEN)

-The local control point of the Illumio ASP installed on each workload.
+The local control point of Illumio Core is installed on each workload.
 It provides information about the workload and enforces policy rules by controlling the Linux iptables or Windows Filtering Platform (WFP) tables on a workload.